Variational Sparse Paired Autoencoders (vsPAIR) for Inverse Problems and Uncertainty Quantification: Hyperparameter Selection

-Performing a coarse variation of $\alpha_0$ and $\beta_0$ parameters over $[1, 2, 16, 64]$, we compute the average MSE and average nnz in $\hat{z}_x$ and report the results in \Cref{fig:parammaps}.
+{We perform a coarse variation of $\alpha_0$ and $\beta_0$ parameters over $[1, 2, 16, 64]$, training each model for 500 epochs with learning rate $0.0001$.
+We summarize the average MSE in the reconstruction and nnz in $\hat{z}_x$ in \Cref{fig:parammaps}.
 Here, we find that the empirical number of active indices matches the trend that we expect: higher $\alpha_0$ to $\beta_0$ ratio regimes induce lower levels of sparsity, and more sparse representations can be obtained by selecting a smaller $\alpha_0$ to $\beta_0$ ratio.
-Moreover, we observe the standard tradeoff expected in sparse representations: higher sparsity correlates to lower fidelity reconstructions.
+The inversion MSE indicate that the sparsity is not always a good predictor of reconstructive performance.